uviclibraries/arduino/virtual_workshop_children/2M_covid_sensor.md

 ---
 layout: default
-title: 2M COVID Sensor
+title: 2 Meter COVID Sensor
 nav_order: 5
 parent: Virtual Workshop Activities
 ---
 <img src="..\images\virtual_workshops\2M_covid_sensor\tinkercad_account.png" alt="tinkercad account" style="float:right;width:270px;">

-# 2M COVID Sensor
+# 2 Meter COVID Sensor

 If you and your group have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Have fun!